 The perfect cut out cookie.
 And the best thing?
 You need just one bowl and a fork.
 And don’t forget to knead, this dough doesn’t come together in two seconds.
 A few minutes of kneading time is required!

-How to make Italian Almond Cookies
+How to freeze Almond Cookies

-I would reccommend freezing the cookies without the powdered sugar.
+I would recommend freezing the cookies without the powdered sugar.
 Place the cookies in a single layer between parchment paper, be sure to store in an air tight container or a freezer bag.
+Cookies will last up to 3 months in the freezer.

 More Delicious Almond Recipes